 According to Money Crashers, the average cost of a title insurance policy is $1,000, although they can range from as low as a few hundred dollars to a few thousand.
 First American Title offers a title fee calculator to help people obtain estimates for certain categories of settlement-related costs.

 If you're planning to build on the land, it'll be beneficial to go ahead and hire an architect to draw up your construction plans.
 This will let the lender know you’re serious and provide a better understanding of your overall intentions for the loan.
 There’s a big difference in explaining an idea in your head versus actually having it clearly designed on paper.
+If you're looking to hire one, take a look at our article discussing how to find an architect to design your home.

 Include all estimated fees in your portfolio such as architectural fees, building or improvement costs, and utility installation costs.
-A dairy farmer would want to include expenses associated with his new farm such as costs of livestock, food for the livestock, and fencing.
+A dairy farmer would want to include expenses associated with his new farmland such as costs of livestock, food for the livestock, and fencing.

 Hopefully, you have a good credit score as this is really important to lenders.
 At the very least, know your credit score.
 Credit Karma allows you can check your credit score for free without taking a hit to your score.
 Since there may be no improvements as collateral, lenders also like borrowers to have some liquidity, enough to cover around 6 months of expenses.